BigBangData/NaturalLanguageProcessing/README.md

 NOW TODO:

-    - console logging ok, logs not so much bc of multiprocessing: redirect stdout?
-    - multi-processing for twitterbot cleanup.py (use mod to determine remainder after div by 50k)
     - copy changes to/from sentiment140 and twitterbot
     - Restructured entire project: follow IntroToTextAnalytics workflow
     - split train/test data while raw